 Text What it looks like Where to buy Nist-Olejnik and Holschuh.
 College Rules, 4 th edition.
 ISBN-13: 978-1-60774-852-6 COLLEGE RULES!
-How to study, in college When the college col Spartan Bookstore or another retail or online vendor Ballenger, Bruce.
+How to study. survive, and succeed in college Parameter Grand No. 2.
+Parameter Gran Spartan Bookstore or another retail or online vendor Ballenger, Bruce.
 The Curious Writer, Brief 4 th edition.
-ISBN-13: 978-0-205-87665-5 The Curious Writer Online used book seller: Chegg.com, Amazon.com, Half.com, Textbooks.com Be sure to get the Brief 4 th Edition!
+ISBN-13: 978-0-205-87665-5 The Curious Writer Online used book seller: Chegg.com, Amazon.com, Half.com, Textbooks.com Be sure to get the Brief 4th Edition!
 Readings in Canvas canvas Links to chapters and articles are available to you in our Canvas course.
 Click on the reading assignments that say "(Attached)" in Canvas; download, print.